Electrical characteristics of dynamic loudspeakers: Nominal impedance

-Due to the reactive nature of a speaker's impedance over the audio band frequencies, giving a speaker a single value for 'impedance' rating is in principle impossible, as one may surmise from the impedance vs. frequency curve above.
+Due to the reactive nature of a speaker's impedance over the audio band frequencies, giving a speaker a single value for impedance rating is in principle impossible, as one may surmise from the impedance–vs.–frequency curve shown.
 The nominal impedance of a loudspeaker is a convenient, single number reference that loosely describes the impedance value of the loudspeaker over a majority of the audio band.
 A speaker's nominal impedance is defined as:

 The graph shows the impedance curve of a single loudspeaker driver in free-air (unmounted in any type of enclosure).
 A home hi-fi loudspeaker system typically consists of two or more drivers, an electrical crossover network to divide the signal by frequency band and route them appropriately to the drivers, and an enclosure that all these components are mounted in.
 The impedance curve of such a system can be very complex, and the simple formula above does not as easily apply.

 The nominal impedance rating of consumer loudspeakers systems can aid in choosing the correct loudspeaker for a given amplifier (or vice versa).
 If a home hi-fi amplifier specifies 8 ohm or greater loads, care should be taken that loudspeakers with a lower impedance are not used, lest the amplifier be required to produce more current than it was designed to handle.
 Using a 4 ohm loudspeaker system on an amplifier specifying 8 ohms or greater could lead to amplifier failure.